 - Is there any staff eligible for early retirement?

-- Eliminate the redundant “baggage” the business has been carrying through the good times?
+- Eliminate any redundant “baggage” the business has been carrying through the good times.

-Having considered these options, it is time to address the final hurdle.
-Having a one on one discussion with each affected staff member – it is important to to note that this also is not an email or WhatsApp message solution.
+The difficult one-on-one discussions with each affected staff member – it is important to note that this also is not an email or WhatsApp solution.

-In the one-on-one discussions find out whether they have any ideas, options or suggestions?
+In the one-on-one discussions, and before making any final decision, find out whether they have any ideas, options or suggestions.
 Have they been planning to leave?

-Action: After completing this process make any final adjustments to the Step 1 cash flow summary.
+Action: After completing this process, make any final adjustments to the Cash Flow Summary and start relentlessly executing the plan.

 The Final Step in Cash Flow Forecasting

-Even if the business appears to have sufficient cash there are many situations which can accelerate the cash burn and quickly turn a business from safe to critical.
+Even if the business appears to have sufficient cash, many situations can accelerate the cash burn and quickly turn a company from safe to critical.